Margin Requirement: How Collateral Defines Your Risk

-• Margin requirement is the amount of collateral money that you add from your own balance when opening a leveraged position in forex, crypto, stocks, spread betting, or any other leveraged product.
+• Margin requirement is the amount of collateral a trader posts from their own balance when opening a leveraged position in forex, crypto, stocks, spread betting, or any other leveraged product.

-• Initial margin is the amount a trader is required to deposit to open a trade and maintenance margin is the amount required balance to maintain in the account to keep all positions open.
+• Initial margin is the amount a trader is required to deposit to open a trade and maintenance margin is the required balance to keep all positions open.

-• Margin requirement is calculated by taking the total position size and subtracting the leverage.
+• Margin requirement is calculated by dividing the total position size by the leverage ratio.

 What does margin requirement mean?